Training360/Angular-architect-nx/README.md

 - [Documentation](https://nx.dev/recipes/angular/use-environment-variables-in-angular)
 - `npx nx@latest init` create a new Angular app as standalone with webpack builder
+- Open the new project: `code airfield-env -r`
 - Install @types/node for using process.env variables

 ```shell